cashmita95/Customer-Segmentation-and-Campaign-Performance-Analysis/README.md

 - **FROM Clause**: Specifies the tables from which to retrieve data.

 ### Case … End Statement
-- **CASE**: A conditional expression that allows us to perform conditional logic within our queries.
+- **CASE … END Statement**: A conditional expression that allows us to perform conditional logic within our queries.